shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## Find what setting controls the +New Task button

-Pipeline configurations are used to create new environments and customize existing environments based on the needs of each point in a pipeline.
-A pipeline configuration can override core Shotgun integration settings creating custom environments for each actionable item in a project’s pipeline.
-Taking over an existing configuration is the easiest way to develop a configuration specific to your pipeline needs.
-Settings can vary from the Shotgun core as much or as little as necessary to meet the needs of a project’s pipeline.
-This structure allows configurations to be lightweight adding only the settings that are different from the default values in the Shotgun core code.
-For this exercise you will override the default setting for adding a new task by taking over and editing a default configuration.
+Toolkit pipeline configurations are used to customize environments to meet your pipeline's needs.
+A pipeline configuration can override default Shotgun integration settings, varying as much or as little as necessary to meet the needs of a project’s pipeline.
+This structure allows configurations to be lightweight, adding only the settings that are different from the default values in the Shotgun core code.
+For this exercise, you will override the default setting for adding a new task.

-**Step 11:** Select the **>** at the top right of the **File Open** window next to the **Project (name of project)**.
+**Step 11:** Select the **>** at the top right of the **File Open** window next to **Project (name of project)**.

 This reference box shows details about the configuration settings that control the functions of the **File Open** window.
 Some apps in Toolkit have a reference box to show what settings are used for the app and what the default settings are.
 Notice the **Location:**: identifier is **tk-multi-workfiles2**.
 This is the identifier for the bundle of code that creates the Workfiles app.
 When searching a pipeline configuration this name will identify where the settings live for the app.
 There’s an [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) that lists all the configuration settings, apps, and engines for what’s available in a Shotgun Integration.

 ![Current_work_area](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/9_current_work_area.png)

 Look under the **Configuration** header to find the settings for this specific environment.
-A pipeline configuration supports multiple environments and environments are created based on artist tasks, points in a pipeline, and the software integrations.

 ![Configuration_ref](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/10_configuration_ref.png "View task button")

 **NOTE:** After the setting **my_tasks_filters** is a setting **launch_at_startup**.
 This is important to note because it’s the default setting for the **File Open** setting in the project environment.
-This tells you that when Maya is launched from the Shotgun Desktop the **File Open** dialog box automatically opens.
+This tells you that when Maya is launched from the Shotgun Desktop, the **File Open** dialog box automatically opens.

 Scroll down to **Setting allow_task_creation**.
 The default value of this setting is **True**, allowing a user to create a new task while in the Maya project environment.